 Daily Record of Rainfall

 Use SWPPP Daily Record of Rainfall, Form 25D-115 to comply with CGP Part 7.3.9.
 Submit a copy to the Engineer with each completed Inspection Report.
 Keep the Daily Record of Rainfall current in Appendix N of the SWPPP.
+For projects on a 14-day inspection frequency or reduced inspection frequency, SWPPPTrack will generate a precipitation alert for storm events that produce more than 0.5 inch of rainfall in 24 hours.
+If a storm event does not produce a discharge from the project zone, submit an explanation in response to the SWPPPTrack precipitation alert.

 Staff Tracking Log